 In the end, when you’re about to go shopping for a charger, consult the list above and then check prices at all the official Apple distributors.
 And don’t forget to use some nifty utilities to know what exactly is going on with your Mac.

-Best of all, iStat Menus and Endurance are available to you at absolutely no cost via Setapp, a platform with more than 170 top-of-the-game utilities and apps designed to make your work and life a breeze, from keeping an inventory of your home (check out Home Inventory) to making the most out of your MacBook speakers (Boom 3D).
-Try Setapp today and get unlimited access to the best apps in the world!
-Why not?
+Best of all, iStat Menus and Endurance are available to you at absolutely no cost via Setapp, a platform with more than 240 top-of-the-game utilities and apps designed to make your work and life a breeze, from editing PDFs (check out Nitro PDF Pro) to making the most out of your MacBook speakers (Boom 3D).
+Try Setapp today and get unlimited access to the best apps to tackle almost any task.